ruby-processing/JRubyArt/_editors/emacs.md

 ### Further emacs configuration

 Emacs fanboys interested in further customising emacs for use with JRubyArt should see Jeremy Laviole article on the [wiki][wiki].
-Or read about pry integration [here][pry].
+If you go down the Jeremy Laviole route you can  change your `~/.jruby_art/config.yml` to `template: emacs` from `template: bare`.
+Otherwise read about pry integration [here][pry].

 [pry]:https://github.com/pry/pry/wiki/Editor-integration